mertcanoncul0/NextTutorial/README.md

 ### Here are the topics we’ll cover

-- What React Server Actions are and how to use them to mutate data.
-- How to work with forms and Server Components.
-- Best practices for working with the native formData object, including type validation.
-- How to revalidate the client cache using the revalidatePath API.
-- How to create dynamic route segments with specific IDs.
+- How to use the special error.tsx file to catch errors in your route segments, and show a fallback UI to the user.

+- How to use the notFound function and not-found file to handle 404 errors (for resources that don’t exist).